Leggett-Garg Macrorealism and temporal correlations: Nonclassical temporal correlations beyond noninvasive measurements

 LG-type inequalities that bound classical and quantum models can then be derived by looking at AoT extreme points that cannot be reproduced deterministically.
 This was used in \cite{Hoffmann2018} to derive an inequality witnessing the quantum dimension.
 In \cite{BudroniNJP2019}, the case of different theories, i.e., classical, quantum, and {\it generalized probability theories} (GPTs) were investigated.
 For the two-input/two-output scenario one has

 where the classical bound for a single bit $\Omega_2^C=9/4$ is strictly smaller than the bound for a single qubit $\Omega_2^Q\sim 2.35570$, and the gbit bound refers to a two-state GPT.

 The assumption of a finite number of internal states has been used also in recent experiments~\cite{KneeNC2016,ZhouPRL2015} to substitute NIM with a weaker assumption.
 In fact, those are also experiments with two inputs (i.e., ``measurement'' or ``no measurement'' at a certain time instant) and two outputs.
-However, in those experiments the two operations corresponding to the two different inputs are concretely given and independent control experiments were needed to exclude classical theories of a given dimension for those concrete operations.
+However, in those experiments the two operations corresponding to the two different inputs are concretely given and independent control experiments were needed to exclude classical theories of a given dimension for those concrete operations; see also \cite{Schmid2022} for a comment on this assumption in the experiments~\cite{KneeNC2016,ZhouPRL2015} and a proposed solution based on theory-agnostic tomography.
 Instead, inequalities like \eqref{eq:firstdineq} are {\it semi-device-independent} \cite{PawlowskiPRA2011}, namely, they assume nothing about the device except the dimension of the physical system.
 As such, a violation of the classical bound $\Omega_2^C$ would imply that there is no possible model for a single bit that can account for the observed probabilities.

 In contrast to the standard spatial scenario, in the temporal one classical and quantum correlations can be distinguished even in the case of no inputs (or equivalently, just one input), due to the constraints of time-independent operations.
 A family of inequalities, each valid for all classical automata of dimension $d$ is given by